caprover/caprover-website/content/en/docs/database-connection.md

 ### Internal Connections

-The simplest type of connection is when you want to connect to `Database1` from `App2` in the diagram above.
-In this case, you can just connect to `srv-captain--database1` and specify the port.
-There is NO NEED for port mapping or extra config.
-Your code look like something like this:
+The simplest connection is from `App2` to `Database1` in the diagram above.
+Use the app name `database1` and its container port.
+This internal connection requires no public port mapping:

 ```
 databaseEngine.connect(
     {
-        host: srv-captain--database1,
+        host: database1,
         port: 5000
     }
 )